George Vanderbilt’s Country Estate

-George Vanderbilt visited Asheville, NC, in 1888 and was captivated by the area’s natural beauty.
-He slowly began purchasing land and ended up with 125,000 acres for his country estate.
-Determined to make this a self-sustaining home, Vanderbilt enlisted architect Richard Morris Hunt to design and build a 250-room château.
+George Vanderbilt, grandson of famed shipping entrepreneur and industrialist Cornelius “the Commodore” Vanderbilt, first visited Asheville, North Carolina, in 1888.
+Captivated by the area’s natural beauty, he slowly began purchasing land, ending up with 125,000 acres for what would become his country estate.
+Determined to make this a self-sustaining home, George enlisted architect Richard Morris Hunt to design and build the 250-room château.
 Landscape architect Frederick Law Olmsted was also hired to create formal gardens and transform the former farmland into a beautiful pastoral landscape.

 A Legendary Romance

-That all changed on April 28, 1898, when Vanderbilt proposed to Edith Stuyvesant Dresser.
-A family friend, Edith was 10 years younger than Vanderbilt and admired for her beauty and personality.
-She was hailed as cosmopolitan and cultured yet humble and down to earth.
-The pair shared a passion for learning and travel that they enjoyed throughout their marriage.
+That all changed on April 28, 1898, when he proposed to Edith Stuyvesant Dresser.
+A family friend, Edith was 10 years younger than George and admired for her beauty and personality.
+She was hailed as cosmopolitan and cultured, yet humble and down to earth.
+The couple shared a passion for learning and travel that they enjoyed throughout their marriage.

-On June 1, 1898, the pair was joined as husband and wife in a private 15-minute civil ceremony in a town hall in Paris, France.
+On June 1, 1898, George and Edith were joined as husband and wife in a private 15-minute civil ceremony in a town hall in Paris, France.
 The next day, they followed French tradition with a religious ceremony at the American Church of the Holy Trinity in Paris.
 Close friends and family were invited to this ceremony, which was surprisingly simple and modest considering the media fanfare that surrounded the event.

-A quiet Italian honeymoon followed, and then George brought his bride to Biltmore House.
+A quiet Italian honeymoon followed, and then George brought his bride to Biltmore Estate.
 Estate employees welcomed Edith to her new home by lining up along the Approach Road.
-A giant horseshoe made out of goldenrod flowers with the phrase “Welcome Home” spelled out in more flowers greeted the couple as they arrived at Biltmore House.
+A giant horseshoe made out of goldenrod flowers with the phrase “Welcome Home” greeted the couple as they arrived at Biltmore House.

 Biltmore House Becomes a Family Home